OuzOzdemir/js-code-challenges/README.md

-# These are the JavaScript Code Challenges that I've completed
+# These are the JavaScript code challenges that I've completed
-# js-code-challenges